What is an ingrowing toenail?

 Learn how to cut your nails properly or just file them.
 If you cannot reach your nails to cut them, then it would be advisable to seek help from a registered podiatrist, especially if you have diabetes.

 If the nail is consistently causing pain and repeatedly becomes ingrown or infected then it may be worth considering a partial or total nail removal.
-This is carried out under local anaesthetic by a registered podiatrist.
+This is carried out under local anaesthetic by your podiatrist.
 Once the nail is removed, the nail matrix is treated with a chemical called phenol which prevents nail regrowth.
 It is only minor surgery and will take 6-10 weeks to heal depending on the patient.

 If the nail is cut away, then the problem should be resolved very quickly as long as the causative problem has been eradicated (poor nail cutting technique, poorly fitting shoes).